 Qualities of a Data Scientist

-Like one famous person once said that the whole world is one big data problem.
-So, as a Data Scientist, it is your job to learn more and more about various Data Science problems in the real world.
-This way, you will have an inside understanding of this domain.
+- Familiarize yourself with the real-world Data Science problems from this Data Science Beginner tutorial: The whole world is one big data problem, and as a Data Scientist, it is your job to learn more and more about various problems in the real world.
+This way, you will have a deep understanding of this domain.

-There is a huge amount of data that is available on the Internet.
+- Regularly work on huge datasets: There is a huge amount of data that is available on the Internet.
 It could be real data or just a practice dataset.
-But, whatever be the nature of this data, it will be beneficial to work on it to implement your knowledge and get hands-on practice in the domain of Data Science.
+But, whatever be the nature of the data, it will be beneficial to work on it to implement your knowledge and get hands-on practice in the domain of Data Science.

-Since Data Science is a very vast field, in the initial days, it would be good to have a collaborative approach to learn Data Science.
+- Have a collaborative and interactive approach: Since the Data Scientist job role is very vast, in the initial days, it would be good to have a collaborative approach for learning Data Science.
 That way, you will learn it in an interactive way and will be on your way to becoming an accomplished Data Scientist.

-So far in this Data Science tutorial, you have learned Data Science, but that would not be enough.
-If you want to build your skills and hone it to perfection, then you need to practice every day since, as we all know, practice makes a man perfect.
-To learn Data Science, the rule is not much different; you need to practice a lot to achieve perfection.
+- Practice every day and gain a definitive edge: In this Data Science for Beginners tutorial, you learned about Data Science, but that would not be enough.
+If you want to build your skills and hone them to perfection, then you need to practice every day.
+To be a Data Scientist, you need to practice a lot to achieve perfection.

 Comparison of Data Science with Data Analytics